Example

 The regression model consists of a regime-specific constant regressor so we enter the dependent variable RATES and C in the topmost edit field.
 The sample is set to the full workfile range.

-Click on OK to accept the settings and estimate the model.
+Click on to accept the settings and estimate the model.
 EViews displays the results of the breakpoint selection and coefficient estimation:

-The methodology selects a single statistically significant break at 1980Q4.
+methodology selects a single statistically significant break at 1980Q4.
 The results clearly show a significant difference in the mean RATES prior to and after 1980Q4.

 EViews reports new estimates featuring two breaks(1972Q4, 1980Q4) defining a medium, low, and a high rate regime, respectively: